-The company started its lending program in the middle of 2017.
-In the beginning, when the lending program was in the pilot phase, the company experimented with different kinds of loan policies before settling on a set of standard contract terms described in the previous section.
+the lending program was in the pilot phase, the company experimented with different kinds of loan policies before settling on a set of standard contract terms described in the previous section.
 We, therefore, omit the data from the initial few months of the loan program and include loans from October 2017 onward in our study.
 Within the standardized contracts, the company offered a suggested tenure of 90 days for 81% of the loans and introduced 180-day suggested tenure loans in August 2018 that accounted for the remaining 19% of the loans.
 We include both types of loans in our analysis.

-We have also obtained anonymized transaction (card swipe) level data for approximately 270,000 merchants over the period from January 2015 to February 2019.
-This dataset contains details for each transaction, the transaction amount, transaction date, and card type (but not card number).
+The anonymized transaction (card swipe) level data cover transactions for approximately 270,000 merchants (borrowing and non-borrowing) over the period from January 2015 to February 2019.
+The data represent the universe of merchants using its POS system at that time.
+For each transaction, we observe the transaction amount and transaction date.
 We also obtain demographic information like industry and zip code (called PIN in India) for each merchant.
 In total, we observe details for more than 99.4 million transactions.
-Using unique identifiers for each merchant, we can map the loan information for borrowing merchants from the loan data to their sales from the transaction data.
-We also use transaction data end at the end of February 2019 and we want to track the transaction activity of the borrowers for up to three months after the loan disbursal, we restrict our analysis to loans made up to the end of November 2018.
+We use transaction data for non-borrowing merchants for certain exercises.
+Because our transaction data run till the end of February 2019 and we want to track the transaction activity of the borrowers for up to three months after the loan disbursal, we restrict our analysis to loans made up to the end of November 2018.

-We also obtain the anonymized historical credit bureau information from the lending partner of the payment company and map it with our loan and transaction data.
-The lender had not used the credit information for the loans made in 2017 and 2018 but had acquired them regardless.
-The credit scores are those of the owners of the businesses that received loans.
-The lender had sourced the credit information data from TransUnion CIBIL.
-The credit bureau data includes credit scores (also called CIBIL score) of the borrowers at the time of loan disbursal.
-The CIBIL credit score ranges between 300 and 900, with higher scores indicating better credit quality of the borrower and scores above 700 considered to be good in the credit market.
+We also obtain the anonymized historical credit bureau scores from the lender.
+The lender had not used the credit scores for the loans but had acquired them regardless.
 CIBIL score data also identifies the borrowers who did not have a sufficiently long recent history to be assigned a score.
 We call these loans unscored loans.
 We could not map about 18% of the loans in our dataset with the bureau data from the lender.
 For this reason, the sample size for analysis relating to credit scores is smaller than our overall sample.
 Out of the 82% of the loans that could be mapped, about 10% loans were unscored.